Esther125/Keycloak-OIDC-Login/README.md

 # Distributed System Final Project
-## Keycloak OIDC Login Implementation
+## Keycloak & JPetStore OIDC Login Implementation
+This repository contains the modified JPetStore application, enhanced to support OIDC login using Keycloak as the OAuth Provider.
+The goal is to seamlessly integrate modern authentication mechanisms into the existing application.

 ### Prerequisites
 Before you start, ensure you have the following installed on your system: